dontpanicdao/starknet-burner/plugin/README.md

 starknet get_transaction --hash $HASH
 ```

-> Add the plugin class hash in the `PLUGIN_ADDRESS` environment variable.
+> Add the plugin class hash in the `PLUGIN_HASH` environment variable.

 - we need to reference the plugin from the contract so that it would delegate
   the call to the plugin.